codingercat/Dcrust-Societies/README.md

 💡  So to put some light on this, I thought a systematic way of dealing with the induction procedure of societies is the best way for students as well as the coordinators of the societies.
 There will be a listing of societies, the work that they do, their achievements, their goals and vision, and any specific requirements.

 ⚒️   Currently, the website has been built only using HTML,CSS and JavaScript and the backend is still being processed.
-I plan on to create it a fully functional website so that juniors can thank me later :)
+I plan on to create it a fully functional website so that it can help out as many students as possible.

 The website has the following features to offer: